perrywang/LiteWorkflow/README.md

 **Workflow** static workflow definition
 **Phase** static workflow state representation
-**Transition** connecting from and to WorkflowPhase with TransitionCondition
+**Transition** connecting from and to phases with transition condition.
+There are two types MANUAL, AUTO transitions.
 **Task** executable unit called by specific event handler at specific workflow lifycycle.
 Javascript based script  task is default supported.
 In javascript runtime environment **ActiveRecord** and **ObjectMirror** used to operate POJO object in JVM. **ActiveRecord** is used to operate relex Map\<String, Object> data container. **ObjectMirror** is used to operate strong type java object.
 **TaskExecutionLifecycle** static enum lifecycle point to define action execution time line such as **WorkflowStarting**, **PhaseEntering**, **PhaseLeft**
 **Execution** An instance of workflow running